vaisavii/primekg-neo4j-import/README.md

 # primekg-neo4j-import
 Pipeline for converting the PrimeKG biomedical knowledge graph into a Neo4j database using bulk import.

+This work was carried out as part of an internship with the Systems Genomics Research Group at the University of Eastern Finland (UEF).

 # PrimeKG → Neo4j Bulk Import Pipeline

 This repository documents the process of converting the **PrimeKG biomedical knowledge graph**